cslab-ntua/HPA-Plus/docs/reference/configuration.md

 Controls whether the baseline Horizontal Pod Autoscaler (HPA) calculation should continue to participate in the decision strategy once the configured models have accumulated enough history to run.
-When `includeHPA` is `false` (the default) the PHPA falls back to the HPA result only while the model histories are still being populated; afterwards, the decision is made solely from the model predictions unless this flag is explicitly set to `true`.
+When `includeHPA` is `false` (the default) the HPA+ falls back to the HPA result only while the model histories are still being populated; afterwards, the decision is made solely from the model predictions unless this flag is explicitly set to `true`.

 ## behavior